SeisComP/common/apps/gui/descriptions/global_gui.rst

        99.0 99.0 length
        L name

-    where the coordinates, *length* and *name* are to be replaced by actual values.
+    where the coordinates, *length* and *name* are to be replaced by actual values,
+  * visibility and style can be controlled by :ref:`configuration <sec-gui_layers-config>` and :confval:`map.layers.fep.visible`.

 * BNA polygons:

-  * used for visualization, e.g. faults or districts on maps or by other modules and plugins, e.g. the :ref:`region check <scevent_regioncheck>` plugin for :ref:`scevent`.
+  * used for visualization, e.g. points, polylines, polygons for faults or districts, respectively, and even symbols or images on maps.
+Some objects, like closed lines can be evaluated by other modules and plugins, e.g. the :ref:`region check <scevent_regioncheck>` plugin for :ref:`scevent`.
   * stored in directories or sub-directories of: :file:`$SEISCOMP_ROOT/share/bna` or :file:`~/.seiscomp/bna`
   * file name extension: *.bna*